-WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) 7A We are investing, and will continue to invest in the required resources to ensure membership lists and management systems are up to standard.
+WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) 7А We are investing, and will continue to invest in the required resources to ensure membership lists and management systems are up to standard.
 Members are notified on a regular basis regarding the requirement for obligatory safeguarding training.
 Traumasoft, an Enterprise Management System (EMS), including a membership resource section, is in place.
 This is the primary reference for members' details including safeguarding status.
 The Enterprise Management System will notify members and divisions by email that their safeguarding certificates are close to expiring and need to be renewed.
-Review of Traumasoft upload of all member details complete and now monitored by Safeguarding/Vetting and Compliance teams.
-Additionally, continuous compliance audits are in place, with Traumasoft now fully active in uploading of all members details and continuous access for the relevant people.
+Review of Traumasoft upload of all member details complete with a particular emphasis on Safeguarding and Vetting compliance which is monitored by Safeguarding/Vetting and Compliance teams.
+Additionally, continuous compliance audits will remain a feature with Traumasoft.
 7B Our safeguarding team have been advised that all their reports should be typed and dated.
 Safeguarding practice will be updated to reflect this recommendation.
 We will monitor compliance with this instruction on a continuous basis.
-Internal report form has been updated and available to all members through internal access point and this form is now fully aligned to all practice.
+An internal report form has been updated and is available to all members through our internal access point and this form is now fully aligned to best practice.
 7C Child protection reports are kept securely in hardcopy format within locations belonging to SJAI.
 These are accessible to our safeguarding team and to other relevant State agencies.
 The safeguarding team will monitor to ensure compliance with this recommendation.
-Completed.
-All files now stored in NHQ; any ongoing reports once completed are filed in the lockable safe in NHQ.
+All files are now stored in NHQ; any ongoing reports once completed are filed in the lockable safe in NHQ.